Skip to Content

-Welcome to the Office of Community Wellness and Safety
+Welcome to the Department of Community Wellness and Safety

 (Formerly known as Office of Violence Prevention)

 Our aim is to stop violence before it starts.
-Community-wide prevention is the most effective, long-term solution to violence, and the Office of Community Wellness & Safety engages a wide range of partners to facilitate a multidisciplinary, population-level approach to influence the social, behavioral, and environmental factors that contribute to violence.
-The Office of Community Wellness & Safety brings together agencies, experts, and community resources on efforts that reduce:
+Community-wide prevention is the most effective, long-term solution to violence, and the Department of Community Wellness and Safety engages a wide range of partners to facilitate a multidisciplinary, population-level approach to influence the social, behavioral, and environmental factors that contribute to violence.
+The Department of Community Wellness and Safety brings together agencies, experts, and community resources on efforts that reduce

 • Domestic and Intimate Partner Violence